-Scheme Implementation and Operation
+4. Scheme Implementation and Operation

-- 6.1.
-It is intended that these regulations come into force by the 1 March 2014.
+- 4.1.
+It is intended that these regulations come into force by the 1 April 2014. - 4.2.

-The final proposals document was published in April 2012 and set out the content of these Regulations.
-Companies have therefore had sufficient time to prepare for the implementation of the Regulations. - 6.2.
 Under the powers of the Energy Act (Northern Ireland) 2011, the Utility Regulator will collect and publish data on an annual basis for standards of performance in individual cases.
 The Utility Regulator will consult with companies on the most efficient form for collating this information.
 The Utility Regulator will monitor and re-evaluate the Guaranteed Service Standards on a continual basis in order to review its effectiveness.